YasinEfeee/ParkSpotter/README_ENG.md

-# This project was developed for TÜBİTAK 2204-A!

-## The GitHub repository is still under development!

 # ParkSpotter

+## This project was developed for TÜBİTAK 2204-A!

 This project aims to make the parking search process faster, more efficient, and accessible with an AI-supported system.
 The system stands out with real-time monitoring in marketplaces, shopping malls, and private parking lots, providing priority access for individuals with disabilities, anomaly detection, and a low-cost technology infrastructure.
 Developed using Python and the YOLOv8 model, the project contributes to environmental sustainability goals while optimizing traffic flow.

-## !!
-Firebase Integration Warning
+## Firebase Integration Warning !!
 This project uses Firebase as its database to efficiently store and manage parking data.
 Make sure to configure your Firebase account and provide the `serviceAccountKey.json` file for seamless integration.

+## Project Purpose

+As urbanization increases, finding available parking spaces has become a significant challenge, leading to time loss, financial costs, and environmental concerns.
+The ParkSpotter system was developed to:

+- **Optimize the parking search process**, making it faster and more efficient.

+- **Improve accessibility for disabled individuals**, ensuring designated spots are used correctly.

+- **Provide a cost-effective and scalable AI-based solution** for municipalities and private parking lots.

+- **Detect parking anomalies**, such as unauthorized usage of reserved spots.

 ## Features